en

 Closing UpKachigawa Station

-Pack up leftovers and don’t forget your recipes.
-Akiko will drive you back to Kachigawa Station where you will say goodbye.
+Pack up leftovers and don’t forget your recipe books.
+Akiko will accompany you to Kachigawa Station where you will say goodbye.

 Where You'll Be